joeitu/easy-token/README.md

 Easy token allows verifying webids ownership by simply clicking a button instead of manually adding a verification token.

-It is, for now, a full CSS fork but will become a simple CSS component that can be injected into CSS once I get a grasp of component.js dependency injection.
+It is, for now, a full CSS fork but will become a simple CSS component that can be injected into CSS once I get a grasp of component.js dependency injection librairy.

 ## Problem